seanwh94/FFXIV-Elemental-Raid-Macros/_static/fru/mitigation.en copy.md

     <td>
       <ul>
         <li>Targeted debuffs should be used on Oracle of Darkness.</li>
+        <ll>ST 90s should be used as late as possible to cover the early part of Crystallize Time.</li>
         <li><b>H2</b> 90s, 120s mits should be used late <em>after</em> the Crystallize time damage goes out to cover the mechanic itself.</li>
       </ul>
     </td>